brianluby/threagile/README.md

 You are very welcome to contribute into the project in any way.
 If you'd like to add new feature or fix the bug in the code base  please follow [contribution guide](./CONTRIBUTING.md).

 Otherwise please create GitHub discussion or issue and contributors will find some time to respond.

+## License

+Threagile is licensed under the MIT License.
+See [LICENSE.txt](LICENSE.txt) for the full license text.

+For information about third-party components and their licenses, see [THIRD-PARTY-NOTICES.txt](THIRD-PARTY-NOTICES.txt).